RhinoScriptSyntax in Python

-Before using RhinoScriptSyntax a line must be added to the top of each Python file to allow access to the RhinoScriptSyntax:
+Before using RhinoScriptSyntax a line must be added to the top of each Python file to allow access to RhinoScriptSyntax:

 import rhinoscriptsyntax as rs

 rs..
 This is done to just make it easier to type when accessing the methods in RhinoScriptSyntax.
-Access the methods can now be made by starting methods with ‘rs.’.
+Access to the methods can now be made by starting methods with ‘rs.’.
 For example, accessing the

 import rhinoscriptsyntax as rs centerpoint = [1, 2, 4] rs.AddCircle( centerpoint, 5.0 )